nischalbadal/YouTube-Trending-Video-Analysis/docs/ETL Process Documentation.md

 - The  raw tables do not have any specific data types as all of them are stored as string to avoid mismatching of date formats from the incoming raw data.
 It is afterwards casted into their suitable data types using cast() method of postgresql.
 - We also create archive tables for each raw table to maintain a historic datawarehouse that contails all the records before transformation and loading processes.
 - After successful extraction, we now transform the data to load into our fact and dimension tables.
+- We apply different transformations as: Formatting the trending_date, separating publish_date and publish_time, etc which are furthur explained below.
 - After transformation, we now load the transformed data into respective dimension and fact tables.
 The order of loading is first to the dimension tables and then they are referenced to the fact tables as mentioned in the steps below.
 - ###### Note: Each table except archive table is truncated initially to clear any previous values (if exists) and the ETL process could be completed without any referential constraint errors.